 1) Are there areas within the village where residential development should take place according to current residential land use patterns?

 Everywhere w/ the ininimum of 3 acre to

 2) Are then to curren e areas within the village where retail/commercial development should take place according nt commercial land use patterns?

 3) Dot Exe rcise - Place a numbered sticker on the map near the location for which you would like to out.
 Write the sticker number in the box and your comment in the adjacent space:

 Dot# Grocery Store By I 94

 661 Note: 661 not on the map

 Dot#

 Dot#

-4) Please below: provide any additional comments you have on the Village-wide 2050 Comprehensive Plan Keep () (KV) H Stable W/thout What your to the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan Keep () (KV) H Stable W/thout What you have on the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan What you have a supplied of the Willage wide 2050 Comprehensive Plan What you have a supplied of the Willage wide 2050 Comprehensive Plan What you have a supplied of the Willage wide 2050 Comprehensive Plan What you have a supplied of the Willage wide 2050 Comprehensive Plan What you have a supplied of the Willage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage with the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage with the Williage wide 2050 Comprehensive Plan What you have a supplied of the Williage with the
+4) Please below: provide any additional comments you have on the Village-wide 2050 Comprehensive Plan Keep () (KV) H Stable W/thout What your to the Village-wide 2050 Comprehensive Plan What your to the Village-wide 2050 Comprehensive Plan Keep () (KV) H Stable W/thout What you have on the Village-wide 2050 Comprehensive Plan What you have on the Village-wide 2050 Comprehensive Plan Keep () (KV) H Stable W/thout What you have on the Village-wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the Willage wide 2050 Comprehensive Plan What you have a supplied to the William What you h

 1) Are there areas within the village where residential development should take place according to current residential land use patterns?
 Should contribut to have Sacre min lots

 2) Are there areas within the village where retail/commercial development should take place according to current commercial land use patterns?
-We area We area I get brand wew pring area.
+We area We area I get brand wew prints area.

 3) Dot Exercise - Place a numbered sticker on the map near the location for which you would like to comment.
 Write the sticker number in the box and your comment in the adjacent space:

 Dot #

 Dot #

 Dot #

 1

 4) below:

 Controlled growth